 The Inca Trail weather, as well as the Salkantay trek, may vary:

-- During the day, in the lower areas, like the hike’s starting point at Piscacucho (km 82), you can expect warm temperatures ranging between 20 and 25 degrees Celsius (68-77 degrees Fahrenheit).
+- During the day, in lower-altitude areas like the starting point at Piscacucho (km 82), you can expect warm temperatures ranging from 20 to 25°C (68–77°F).

-- As you reach higher areas like the Warmiwañusca Pass, temperatures can drop to around 0 degrees Celsius (32 degrees Fahrenheit) or even lower.
+- As you reach higher elevations, such as the Warmiwañusca Pass, temperatures can drop to around 0°C (32°F) or even lower.

-- When you are in places closer to Machu Picchu, such as Wiñay Wayna and Intipunku (Sun Gate), the climate tends to be warmer and more humid, with temperatures ranging between 20 and 25 degrees Celsius (68-77 degrees Fahrenheit).
+- In areas closer to Machu Picchu, like Wiñay Wayna and Intipunku (Sun Gate), the weather tends to be warmer and more humid, with temperatures also ranging between 20 and 25°C (68–77°F).

 Where to sleep on the way to Machu Picchu?